 - (a) the Board has engaged extensively with preparers and other interested parties, in particular in Europe, Canada, USA, Hong Kong, Korea and Japan; and - (b) the Board has sought advice from the Accounting Standards Advisory Forum (ASAF) at its March, June and September 2014 meetings and its March 2015 and July 2015 meetings. - 22.
-At this meeting, the staff expects that the main technical deliberations would be completed.
-Accordingly, at the February meeting, the staff expect to ask for the Board's agreement to begin the balloting process for the issuance of the insurance contracts Standard.
+In January 2016, the Board completed the planned technical decisions needed for the insurance contracts Standard.
+Accordingly, the staff asks in Agenda Paper 2F for the Board's confirmation that the necessary due process steps have been undertaken and agreement to begin the balloting process for the issuance of the insurance contracts Standard.